tobing/n8n-v2-with-numpy-pandas/README.md

 ## Configuration

-The default name of the database, user and password for PostgreSQL and n8n version can be changed in the [`.env`](.env) file in the current directory.
+The default name of the database, user and password for PostgreSQL and also n8n version can be changed in the [`.env`](.env) file in the current directory.